albertjimrod/albertjimrod/README.md

 I decided to extract the maximum benefit from the time I was studying for my master's so *with a fair knowledge of programming Python*, but with a **very great need to have the content of the videos transcribed**, I had to create a very simple tool to be able to make the transcriptions of the Vimeo videos and have all the text in the video lessons, i called: [Sonus transcriber](https://github.com/albertjimrod/personal_projects/blob/main/Sonus_transcribere/sonus%20transcriber.md)

-This need I had led me to a deep understanding the importance of knowing how to program, suddenly a new world of possibilities opened up in front of me, so I decided to apply my new knowledge in a field that was already known to me and, I did it in [R language](https://www.r-project.org/) in my master's thesis.
+Suddenly a new world of possibilities opened up in front of me, so I decided to apply my new knowledge in a field that was already known to me and, I did it in [R language](https://www.r-project.org/) in my master's thesis.

+These are some of the projects I have been working on:

 # Data science projects
 |||